The Method of Ellipcenters for Strongly Convex Functions: Concluding Remarks

 \section{Concluding Remarks}

 We have extended ME from the quadratic setting of~\cite{ME2025} to $L$-smooth $\mu$-strongly convex functions.
-The companion point $y^k$ exists and is unique by Lemmas~\ref{lem:uniqueness} and~\ref{lem:existence}.
-The Baillon--Haddad descent bound~\eqref{eq:key_BH}, derived from the 2D optimality conditions, gives linear convergence at rate $\eta^*=(\kappa-1)/(\kappa+1)$, which matches the rate of gradient descent with exact linesearch for all $\kappa>1$.
-When the two gradient directions are linearly independent, the level-set symmetry $f(y^k)=f(x^k)$ permits a second linesearch; the midpoint--strong-convexity argument yields the per-step rate $\bar\eta_k=\eta^*- \sin^2\theta_k/(4\kappa^2)$, satisfying $(\eta^*)^2<\bar\eta_k<\eta^*$ for all $\kappa\geq 2$, strictly improving upon $\eta^*$ whenever the two gradient directions are not parallel.
+The companion point $y^k$ is well-defined by Lemmas~\ref{lem:uniqueness} and~\ref{lem:existence}.
+Unconditionally, ME converges linearly at rate $1-\mu^2/L^2$, established from strong convexity and the companion-step bound $t_k\geq 2/L$ (Lemma~\ref{lem:tk}) without any genericity assumption.
+At every linearly independent step the descent bound~\eqref{eq:key_BH}, derived from the 2D optimality conditions, sharpens this to $\eta^*=(\kappa-1)/(\kappa+1)$, matching gradient descent with exact linesearch; for $n\geq 2$ this is every step generically.
+In that case the level-set symmetry $f(y^k)=f(x^k)$ permits a second linesearch, and the midpoint argument yields the per-step rate $\bar\eta_k=\eta^*-\sin^2\theta_k/(4\kappa^2)$, satisfying $(\eta^*)^2<\bar\eta_k<\eta^*$ for all $\kappa\geq 2$.

-Four problems remain open.
-First, for quadratics ME achieves rate $(\eta^*)^2$ in iterate distance~\cite{ME2025}, but for general $f$ our bound carries a factor of $\kappa$; a Lyapunov function adapted to the local geometry of $C_k$ would likely close this gap.
-Second, the inner bisection and 2D solver currently dominate the total gradient budget; an efficient warm-started or closed-form inner step would make ME competitive on total evaluations as well as outer ones.
-Third, a local ellipsoidal approximation to $C_k$ using curvature at $x^k$ and $y^k$ would give a second-order variant with potentially superlinear convergence.
-Fourth, extending ME to composite objectives $h+g$ with $g$ non-smooth is obstructed by the loss of smoothness of the level set $\{h+g=c\}$, making $y^k$ ill-defined; resolving this requires either a smooth approximation of $g$ or a different construction of the companion point.
+Five problems remain open.
+First, whether the uniform improvement of Theorem~\ref{thm:strict} holds with a $\kappa$-free constant: Proposition~\ref{prop:obtuse} keeps $\cos\theta_k$ bounded away from $0$, so the only way $\sin^2\theta_k$ can degrade is the anti-parallel limit $w^k\to-\lambda v^k$, which is exactly the linearly dependent boundary excluded in the LI branch.
+A quantitative bound on the distance of the iterates from this boundary would yield a uniform improvement of the form~\eqref{eq:uniform} with $c$ independent of $\kappa$; we have not been able to rule out the degenerate limit in the worst case.
+Second, for quadratics ME achieves rate $(\eta^*)^2$ in iterate distance~\cite{ME2025}, but for general $f$ our bound carries a factor $\kappa$; a Lyapunov function adapted to the local geometry of $C_k$ would likely close this gap.
+Third, the bisection and 2D inner solver currently dominate the gradient budget; a warm-started or closed-form inner step would make ME competitive on total evaluations.
+Fourth, a local ellipsoidal approximation to $C_k$ using curvature at $x^k$ and $y^k$ is a natural second-order variant with potentially superlinear convergence.
+Fifth, extending ME to composite objectives $h+g$ with $g$ non-smooth is obstructed by the loss of smoothness of $\{h+g=c\}$, making $y^k$ ill-defined; resolving this requires either a smooth approximation of $g$ or a different construction of the companion point.